 Knowing how important this nutrient is to overall health, a healthy diet should be packed with potassium rich foods.
 Since potassium is found in all plant cells, just like it’s in our own cells, all plant foods that are unprocessed will yield plenty of this nutrient!
 Need “unprocessed food” defined before reading on?
 It’s a food that has not been altered in terms of chemical treatment in order to preserve it, improve the taste, or alter the appearance of the food.

 Think of the potato as an unprocessed food, but potato chips are processed.
 Corn is an unprocessed food, but caramel corn is a processed food.
 If it looks like it did as grown in the ground, then it’s unprocessed!
 Unprocessed fruits and vegetables will have the potassium left intact, and upon eating that food, we are able to benefit nutritionally.
 That’s why many excellent sources of potassium in the following list are whole fruits and vegetables that have not lost their potassium content from any processing.
 Some animal protein and whole grains also provide this nutrient.

 Although many health care providers think it’s an easy process to eat this much potassium on a daily basis, Americans usually eat too few servings of unprocessed foods to get the job done.
 As unprocessed foods are the leading dietary source of potassium, therein lies the problem.
 Additionally, as chronic dieters edit out calories to lose weight, they may also be editing out potassium rich foods in the process.
 Popular diets such as the keto diet also put the dieter at risk for a low potassium intake.
 With that stated, consuming enough does not have to be as difficult as one would think.
 The key is knowing the best food sources, and making sure these foods are consumed on a regular basis.

-Target unprocessed foods as top potassium food sources
+Some top potassium sources

 - 1/2 cup baked beans have 285 mg